gyselroth/php-task-scheduler/README.md

 * Easy handling of asynchronous tasks

 ## Why?
-PHP isn't a multithreaded language and neither can it handle (most) tasks schedulerhronously.
+PHP isn't a multithreaded language and neither can it handle (most) tasks asynchronously.
 Sure there is pthreads (Which is also planned to be implemented) but it is only usable in cli mode.
 This library helps you implementing jobs which are later (or as soon as there are free slots) executed by another process.

 ## Requirements